docker/docs/engine/cc-ee-node-activation.md

 title: CE-EE Node Activate
 ---

-The Docker Enterprise Engine for Docker `18.09` release introduces a new feature called CE-EE Node Activate, and allows a user to perform an in-place seamless activation of the EE feature-set on a given node through the Docker Command Line Interface (CLI) without a re-install.
+The Docker Enterprise Engine for Docker `18.09` release introduces a new feature called CE-EE Node Activate, and allows a user to perform an in-place seamless activation of the EE feature-set on an existing CE node through the Docker Command Line Interface (CLI) without a re-install.

-The Docker Enterprise Engine for Docker version must be version `18.09` or higher.
+The Docker Commmunity Edition Engine for Docker version must be version `18.09` or higher.

-The activation can be performed either online with connection to Docker Hub, or offline with Linux distribution packages.
+The activation can be performed either online with connection to Docker Hub, or offline.

 ## Limitations